Infiniti G Line: Facelift

 From November 2009, a facelift for the 2010 model year G Sedan commenced production and went on sale in January 2010.
-Changes include a revised fascia with fog lamps moved from the head light cluster to the more traditional separate housings, a new grill for the sedan mimicking the one from the coupe, a new optional navigation system for both the coupe and sedan (revised from the optional system available with the 2008 and 2009 G37s).
+Changes include a revised fascia with fog lamps moved from the head light cluster to the more traditional separate housings, a new grille for the sedan mimicking the one from the coupe, a new optional navigation system for both the coupe and sedan (revised from the optional system available with the 2008 and 2009 G37s).
 Other minor changes included new interior colors, trim, and lighting design for the dash and center display.
 Several items that were options on the 2008 and 2009 models became standard on the 2010 G37s.

 In a March 2010 comparison test by Car and Driver, the Infiniti G37 Convertible came in third place out of four cars in a convertible comparison behind the BMW 328i and Audi A5.

 2010 model year refresh brought in revised headlight shape, along with a grille more similar to that of the coupe variant.

 In July 2010, the Coupe and Convertible received a refresh for the 2011 model year.